googleapis/google-cloudevents-java/CONTRIBUTING.md

 ### Running tests

-Tests are ran during the project build.
+Tests are run during the project build.
 To run tests independently:

+1. Clone the [google-cloudevents](https://github.com/googleapis/google-cloudevents) source of truth repo in the same parent directory as this repo.
+Payload test cases are centrally maintained.

+2. Optional: Set path to `google-cloudevents` for test case lookup: `export TEST_DATA_PATH=<LOCAL_PATH/google-cloudevents>`.
+If not set, tests will seek the cloned repository at the path `../../google-cloudevents/testdata/`.
+(To run tests with this default, change working directory to `tools/` or `google-cloudevent-types/`)

+4. Run the tests:

 ```sh
 mvn clean verify